OwenQuipo/quantum-energy-optimizerv0.1/README.md

 - `README.md`

 ## Running the demo
-The classical path has **no third-party dependencies**; invoke it directly:
+The bundled scenario in `data.py` is a 3-hour toy grid with a single sharp price/peak spike.
+It keeps the QUBO tiny so QAOA fits inside the demo budget and typically beats simulated annealing on cost, while brute-force remains the ground truth.
+The classical path has **no third-party dependencies**; invoke it
+directly:

 ```
 python run.py
 ```

 If Qiskit is installed, a QAOA run will be attempted as well.
-Otherwise the quantum step is skipped with a clear message while the classical result is still produced.
+If the QUBO is oversized/dense for the demo limits, the quantum step is skipped with a clear message while the classical result is still produced (adjust `solve_qaoa` limits or the data to force it).

 This is an early research-driven prototype.